dubiousjim/yagh/README.md

 and `git merge` or `git rebase` by hand.
 The same commands are used to bring your `master` branch up-to-date.

-This tool doesn't provide reliable push support.
+This tool doesn't provide good push support.

 ## Mercurial for Git Users ##